UNIX

 What is UNIX?

-It is also known for its use of a command-line interface and its adherence to a set of strict design principles, such as the use of plain text files and the separation of functionality into small, modular programs that can be combined to perform complex tasks.
+Development on UNIX began in the late 1960s among a group of AT&T Bell Labs employees, and it was first released in 1971.
+It is known for its versatility and portability, its use of a command-line interface, and its adherence to strict design principles such as plain-text files and small, modular programs that can be combined to perform complex tasks.

 Related Terms